TFERP/.github/profile/README.md

 ## Access management

 Current Forest Ecology staff (and interns) will be added to respective teams which will give Maintain/Write/Read access to selected repositories for that team.
-When they leave service, a discussion will be held on which repositories they will retain access to, if any.
-They will then be converted to outside collaborators and given access accordingly to these repositories; they will otherwise be removed from the organisation by default.
+When they leave service, a discussion will be held on which repositories they will retain Write/Read access to; if any, they will then be converted to outside collaborators and access to these repositories will be stepped down accordingly.
+Otherwise, they will otherwise be removed from the organisation by default.

 ## IMPORTANT: Data security measures